Aging of China: Labor force

 Since economic expansion is the sum of input factor growth and productivity growth, it will require a substantial increase in labor productivity to sustain the same top-line growth as the population ages.
 China's aging population has led to a contraction of the labor force that induces a slowing economic growth.
 In 2017, China's total working-age population (aged between 15 and 64) was 988.3 million, which dropped by a large margin of 70 million from the end of 2016.

+By 2024, China had one of the lowest retirement ages among major world economies, with many working women eligible for retirement at 50 and men at 60.
 China is urged to raise the legal age of retirement to cope with the problem of a reduced labour force.
 In 2016, the Chinese government announced plans to gradually raise the retirement age from 50 years old to over 60 years old.
 It may expand productivity and improve the sustainability of national pension accounts by improving the level of education and skills of Chinese workers to make up for the gap from the decreasing proportion of the working-age population.
-In order to improve the quality of the labor force, the number of university enrollment has increased by seven times since 1999 in China.
+In September 2024, with rising concerns about pension insolvency and a declining workforce, China decided to increase its retirement age across the board, increasing the age of retirement from 60 to 63 for male workers, 55 to 58 for female white collar workers, and 50 to 55 for female blue collar workers.
+Another measure China has employed to mitigate an aging workforce is to improve labor force quality, boosting university enrollment by seven times from 1999 to 2018 in China.

 Aging in China has affected women's labor force participation to a certain extent.
 A large proportion of grandparents in China provide the free services of raising grandchildren for their children.
 This constitutes a main reason why women decide to stay in the labor market.
 China has a relatively high female labor force participation rate of 61.5%.